fighting1121/HGOT-SER/README.md

 All audio clips are resampled to 16 kHz.

+All experiments adopt a 5-fold cross-validation to evaluate the model's generalization ability and mitigate overfitting.

 The exact train/validation/test splits used in our paper are fully provided in:

 1. IEMOCAP     - preprocess  /